RallyTools/RallyRestToolkitForPython/README.rst

 ````````````

 Obtain the requests_ package and install it according to that package's directions.
+As of requests-2.0.0, there is support for HTTPS over HTTP proxy via the CONNECT request.
+Use of requests-2.x or better is recommended for use with pyral.
+The requests_ package can be found via the Python Package Index site (http://pypi/python.org/index).

 Unpack the ``pyral`` distribution file (zip or tar.gz) and then install the pyral_ package.